Good as it was, there was always one thing missing from the London 2012 Olympic games?

-Stenson won the 2016 British Open at Royal Troon in Scotland last month, it was his first major victory of his career, and he now hopes to repeat the feat at the new Olympic Golf Course in Barra da Tijuca.
+Stenson won the 2016 British Open at Royal Troon in Scotland last month, it was the first major victory of his career, and he now hopes to repeat the feat at the new Olympic Golf Course in Barra da Tijuca.

 Stenson placed seventh at the PGA Championship last weekend and is expected to battle Sergio Garcia of Spain for the gold.
-Garcia is the second choice on the Rio Olympics odds and missed the cut at the PGA Championship following fifth-place in each of the previous events: the British Open and U.S. Open.
+Garcia is the second choice on the Rio Olympics odds and missed the cut at the PGA Championship following fifth place in each of the previous events: the British Open and U.S. Open.

 The other contenders for gold include Justin Rose of England, Bubba Watson, Patrick Reed, Rickie Fowler and Matt Kuchar of the United States, along with Martin Kaymer of Germany.